-The company told Inverse in a statement sent late on April 17 that it would carefully inspect retail units before they go out and make it clear how to handle the internal display.
-Many of the reviewers — who often put smartphones through the ringer a bit as part of their evaluations — broke the screens themselves by removing a protective layer.
-To get ahead of this problem, Samsung says it’s going to take extra steps to ensure users don’t accidentally damage the phone.
+The company originally maintained it would proceed with the launch as planned.
+It told Inverse in a statement on April 17 that it would carefully inspect retail units before they go out and make it clear how to handle the internal display that’s proved so tempting to consumers to attempt to peel off.
 Here’s the company’s statement in full:

 “A limited number of early Galaxy Fold samples were provided to media for review.
 We have received a few reports regarding the main display on the samples provided.
 We will thoroughly inspect these units in person to determine the cause of the matter.